covers1624/curl4j/docs/EXAMPLES.md

 have custom requirements, and would like to lock down where curl4j loads natives from.

-NOTE: All platforms will automatically have `lib` prefixed to the library name and their platform specific extension appended prior to loading.
-The only exception to this is absolute paths, they are not modified.
+NOTE: All platforms will automatically have `lib` prefixed to the library name and their platform specific extension appended prior to loading, except for absolute paths, these are not modified.

 curl4j will attempt to load in the following order:
 - if `libname` is an absolute path, this is loaded directly.
 - if the `lib_path` system property is set, attempt to find the library inside.
-- if `no_embedded` is not set, attempt to find the library on the classpath.
+- if `no_embedded` is **not** set, attempt to find the library on the classpath.
 - try and just load the library name using the default semantics of the operating system.

 ## curl impersonate